camilasalaberry/waes-assignment-qa/README.md

        **Obs.: If a test fail an embed screenshot will be taken and attached to cucumber report**

 ### Code
 I used clean code as my base, trying to create methods that are self explaining into test scenarios.
-I used Hooks to reuse @before and @after methods to cucumber's scenarios, and also a class to configure in which mode webdriver will run when maven command is called.
+I used Hooks to reuse @before and @after methods to cucumber's scenarios, and also a class to configure in which mode webdriver will run when maven command is called.Independent test concept was applied.

 About the packages of this project: